Skip to Main Content

 Correspondence, parole reports, photographs, and newspaper clippings relating to the incarceration in the Minnesota State Prison of Thomas Coleman "Cole" Younger (file no. 699) and James Younger (file no. 700).

-MHS call number: See the finding aid in the library (M468).
+MHS call number: See the finding aid in the library or use the scanned PDF (M468).

 Governor Van Sant: Pardon Matters: Younger Brothers (File 644c)